Understand the prognosis and life expectancy for malignant brain tumors, with insights on how age, tumor size, and type impact survival.

 Treatment Tolerance by Age Group

 Treatment tolerance varies by age.
-Younger patients can usually handle more aggressive treatments.
-But older adults might need gentler approaches because of possible side effects and other health issues.
+Younger patients can usually handle more aggressive treatments, while older adults might need gentler approaches because of possible side effects and other health issues.
+This difference plays a major role in how age influences Brain Tumor Survival Rates.

 Age is not the only factor.
 The tumor’s type, size, and location also matter a lot.
-But age is a key part of planning treatment and predicting outcomes.
+But age remains a key part of planning treatment and predicting outcomes, making it an important contributor to overall Brain Tumor Survival Rates.

-As medical technology and treatments improve, understanding age’s role in brain tumor prognosis is more important than ever.
-By looking at age along with other factors, doctors can give more tailored and effective care.
+As medical technology and treatments improve, understanding age’s role in brain tumor prognosis becomes even more important.
+By looking at age together with other medical factors, doctors can provide more tailored and effective care.

 Tumor Size and Its Impact on Life Expectancy